libtropic

 At first please read all chapters in this page so you get familiar with how library works.

 Then we recommend to add libtropic as a submodule.
-Libtropic uses CMAKE build system, therefore it could be added to compilation of existing CMake projects in a following way:
+Libtropic uses CMake build system, therefore it could be added to compilation of existing CMake projects in a following way:

 # CMakeLists.txt file